wacncontent/CustomizeTool/removeCommentOutput2/includes/mobile-services-create-new-service-data-2.md

 To be able to store app data in the new mobile service, you must first create a new table in the associated SQL Database instance.

-1. In the Management Portal, click **Mobile Services**, and then click the mobile service that you just created.
+1. In the [Azure Management Portal](https://manage.windowsazure.cn/), click **Mobile Services**, and then click the mobile service that you just created.

 2. Click the **Data** tab, then click **+Create**.

    	This displays the **Create new table** dialog.

 3. In **Table name** type _TodoItem_, then click the check button.
 This creates a new storage table **TodoItem** with the default permissions set.
 This means that anyone with the application key, which is distributed with your app, can access and change data in the table.

     >[AZURE.NOTE] The same table name is used in Mobile Services quickstart.
 However, each table is created in a schema that is specific to a given mobile service.
 This is to prevent data collisions when multiple mobile services use the same database.